Maków, Warmian-Masurian Voivodeship

-Maków is a village in the administrative district of Gmina Kiwity, within Lidzbark County, Warmian-Masurian Voivodeship, in northern Poland.
-It lies approximately 11 km south-west of Kiwity, 10 km south-east of Lidzbark Warmiński, and 31 km north of the regional capital Olsztyn.
+Maków (Makohlen) is a village in the administrative district of Gmina Kiwity, within Lidzbark County, Warmian-Masurian Voivodeship, in northern Poland.

 History

 The original settlement was granted town rights in 1421, under the Chełmo Law by Janusz I, the Duke of Mazovia.
 Development of the town was mainly funded through market stall license fees and profits form the bath house, cropping house, and weigh house.

 The town thrived in the beginning of the 16th century, serving as a seat for nobility and hosted the municipal court and the territory dispute court.
 Maków's success was due by large part to their proximity to Lithuania serving as a trading post.
 Furs, wax, leather, corn, wood, and forest fruit passed from Lithuania to western Europe, and fabrics, jewels and wine was traded eastward.

 During the 17th century, Maków experienced a total collapse.
 In 1620 a fire broke out that destroyed the town.
 Additionally, the war with Sweden between 1655 and 1660, left the town in ruins with only 150 residents remaining.
 Although there were efforts to reconstruct the town another big fire erupted in 1787 destroying half the town.

 After the partition of Poland, Maków was passed under many different jurisdictions.
 First it was annexed by Prussia from 1795 to 1807.
 Then it was incorporated into the Duchy of Warsaw from 1807 to 1815.
 In 1815 came under Russian Rule (Congress Poland).
 Finally in 1918, the town came back under Polish authority after the newly independent Poland was established.

 In World War I, Maków was the site of many battles that destroyed a major part of the town.

 During World War II, the town again suffered the ravages of war.
 Upon the German invasion of Poland in 1939, the town was Annexed by Nazi Germany and through the war about 90% of the town was destroyed again.